-Fracture generations for the manually collected data were defined by using the rules in Sect.
-3.4.
-Figures S4 to S8 in the Supplement enable the reader to compare these manually derived trace maps to the digital base maps.
+Fracture generations for the manually collected data were defined by using the rules in section 3.4.
+Figures S4 to S8 in the supplemental data enable the reader to compare these manually derived trace maps to the digital base maps.

-4.3.1 Southwestern domains
+395 4.3.1 Southwestern domains

 The SW domains (Fig. 14) include five fracture generations that differ in their distribution through the domains.
 In SW1 and SW2, gen. 2 fractures are more numerous than gen. 1 fractures.
 In SW3, this relation is reversed.
-Overall, generations 1 and 2 have similar geometry.
-Generation 3 is represented in all three domains with increasing abundance from W (SW1) to E (SW3), coinciding with an increasing frac-
+Overall, the generations 1 and 2 have similar geometry.
+Generation 3 is represented in all three domains with increasing abundance from W (SW1) to E (SW3), coinciding with an increasing fracture intensity.
+Generation 4